ernesto1/monochrome/README.md

 Run the command `dnf downgrade conky` until you arrive at this version or download the RPM [from the web](https://rpm.pbone.net/info_idpl_70128821_distro_fedora32_com_conky-1.11.5-3.fc32.x86_64.rpm.html).

 ### Fonts
-Time conkys use these fonts:
+Most fonts used should come by default in your distro:

 - [Promenade de la Croisette](https://www.fontspace.com/promenade-de-la-croisette-font-f23769)
-- Noto Sans CJK JP Thin (default on fedora)
+- Noto Sans CJK JP Thin
+- URW Gothic Demi
+- Nimbus Mono PS Regular

 ### Download the code for these conky scripts
 Create the `~/conky` directory and clone this repository